-No guaranteed bonuses, sign-on awards or termination/severance payments12 have been paid/granted/awarded in the financial years 2018 and 2017 to Senior Management and Key Personnel for the ANZ HK branch.
+No guaranteed bonuses, sign-on awards or termination/severance payments15 have been paid/granted/awarded in the financial years 2019 and 2018 to Senior Management and Key Personnel for the ANZ HK branch, except for one role in 2019 who received an ex-gratia payment upon termination.
+The termination payment has not been disclosed below to ensure confidentiality.